-A recently opened branch of this specialist fish and seafood chain, the latest Fishworks restaurant welcomes diners in a perfect setting at the heart of London's West End.
+The latest edition to the Fishworks family welcomes diners in a perfect setting at the heart of London's West End.
 Ideal for business lunches, pre or post-theatre meals, evening celebrations or even breakfast, Fishworks on Swallow Street builds on the brand's unique heritage of brilliantly fresh fish, in a unique position between Piccadilly and Regent Street.
 This restaurant also features a Champagne and Oyster Bar, as well as a wood roasting oven for creating perfectly prepared seafood.
-General Manager Salvatore Ortu and Head Chef Sameer Bhatkar look forward to welcoming you to their exciting new seafood grill and champagne bar at Fishworks.
+General Manager Sylva Volna and Head Chef Sameer Bhatkar look forward to welcoming you to their exciting new seafood grill and champagne bar at Fishworks.

 This content has been supplied by Fishworks